Evisssa/banking/README.md

-The backend in Spring for the banking application
+The backend in Spring for a banking application.
+Work in progress ...